adelodundamilare/flutter-boilerplate/README.md

-# Grigora Customer Mobile App
+# ProjectX Customer Mobile App

 A marketplace app that connects vendors to their customers.
 This project is built with Flutter.